boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/column-chart.md

 ![Axis interval](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-auto-interval.png)

-By default, the 'Auto Interval' property is enabled.
-The Auto Interval property is used to set auto intervals based on the number of data points for category axis labels.
-If the user wants to customize the interval, then the user needs to disable the auto interval and set the required interval.
+By default, the `Auto Interval` property is enabled.
+The Auto Interval property is used to automatically set intervals based on the number of data points for category axis labels.
+If the user wants to customize the interval, they need to disable the auto interval and set the desired interval.

 ![Axis interval Value](/static/assets/visualizing-data/visualization-widgets/images/column-chart/chart-interval.png)

 #### Primary value axis

-This allows you to enable the primary value axis for chart.
+This allows you to enable the primary value axis for the chart.

 ![Chart primary axis](/static/assets/visualizing-data/visualization-widgets/images/column-chart/primary-axis.png)